feizhao19/CheckGuard/README.md

 ## Citation

 Fei Zhao, Jiawen Chen, Bin Huang, Chengcui Zhang, and Gary Warner.
+2024.
 CheckGuard: Advancing Stolen Check Detection with a Cross-Modal Image-Text Benchmark Dataset.
-33rd ACM International Conference on Information and Knowledge Management (CIKM 2024).
+In Proceedings of the 33rd ACM International Conference on Information and Knowledge Management (CIKM '24).
+Association for Computing Machinery, New York, NY, USA, 5425–5429. https://doi.org/10.1145/3627673.3679155

 ## Data Access